bndithia/My-personal-Website/content/post/getting-started/index.md

 ---
 title: No need to be a genius!
 Here's how to succeed.
 subtitle: Success is not limited to genetic connections with genius.
-By following certain principles of life, you can improve the quality of your work.
+By following certain life principles, you can improve the quality of your work.

 # Summary for listings and search engines
 summary: Success is not limited to genetic connections with genius.
-By following certain principles of life, you can improve the quality of your work.
+By following certain life principles, you can improve the quality of your work.

 # Link this post with a project
 projects: []